 TYS continues to take the coronavirus and its spread seriously.
 We want to protect our customers, employees and partners, and have therefore made changes in our services.
 We are monitoring the situation and act in accordance with the instructions of the Finnish government and other authorities.
 Below you will find guidelines and more information about the changes:

-Other housing related matters can be handled through our electronic services on the tenant pages, by e-mail firstname.lastname@example.org, or by calling 02 275 0200 during the office hours.
+You can also take care of matters related to housing via our electronic services on the tenant pages, by e-mail email@example.com, or by calling the office during opening hours on 02 275 0200.

-Spending time in laundries and shared kitchens is not allowed – use a face mask and take care of good hand hygiene
+Laundries and shared kitchens – use a face mask, keep a safety distance of at least 2 meters to others and take care of good hand hygiene

 Maintenance work and visits